Lusin333/Lusin333/README.md

 ## 🤿 About Lusin
-I was always a hacker, and my first ambition to become known as a famous hacker was to go to Vancouver, BC and graffiti ***"Mohinder1"*** everywhere.
-I’d be out in Downtown Eastside writing ***"Mohinder"*** on every single Dairy Queen and McDonalds I walked past after it got dark at night.
+Lusin333 is a famous hacker from Albuquerque, New Mexico whose most famous project was going to Vancouver, BC to graffiti ***"Mohinder1"*** everywhere.
+Lusin333 would be in Vancouver's Downtown Eastside writing ***"Mohinder"*** on every single house, Dairy Queen, McDonalds, etc... after it got dark at night.

-So I had that passion to get somewhere and a passion to do something.
-I make Minecraft animations and music.
-It's non-stop now.
+Lusin333's "Mohinder" project in Vancouver, BC angered the local politicians and RCMP.
+Lusin333 was eventually caught because Lusin333 kept graffiting the same Dairy Queen everyday for 3 months, but was released with no charges due to public backlash (Vancouver, BC residents are very vocal about supporting their artists) and also because Lusin333 gave them a fake name.

+Nowadays, Lusin333 creates helpful computer apps always made available for free.
+See Lusin333's youtube channel for any other projects she's made.

 * **[💵 Currently making money with cryptocurrency.](https://youtu.be/LW0PJlKOoXc)**
 * **[⛰️ I am the greatest Minecraft animator of all-time.](https://youtu.be/d8P1SekkA3c)**